elfenlaid/ck3g.github.io/_posts/2018-02-04-implementing-crud-in-phoenix.md

 To wrap it up.
 Today we have learned how to create manageable resources using CRUD actions.
 We have covered all the standard CRUD functions.
 Now out users can create a room, can see the room's details, they can also update the room and even delete it.

+You can find all the changes we have done here on the [GitHub page](https://github.com/ck3g/prater/pull/3) of the project.

 You may say, that it is possible to create all these CRUD actions using the `mix phx.gen.html` generator.
 And it would be much faster.

 You are right.
 But!